 The Bellevue Hospital is proud to be a member of Sandusky County Health Partners, which began in 1993.
 The goal of the Sandusky County Health Partners is to have a community that focuses on wellness, improving the population's general health status, increasing the access to services and addressing unmet needs.
 Through the assessment process of primary research, data analysis, validation and prioritization, key themes of need are identified.
 These assessments are completed every three years in our ongoing effort for healthier communities.

-Currently, the Sandusky County Health Partners are meeting to review the 2019/2020 Community Health Assessment and develop the Community Health Improvement Plan (CHIP).
-The first meeting was held in January 2021 and three priorities were chosen: Mental Health and Addiction; Chronic disease, i.e. obesity; and Infant Mortality.
+The Sandusky County Health Partners met earlier this year to review the 2019/2020 Community Health Assessment and develop the Community Health Improvement Plan (CHIP).
+The first meeting was held in January 2021 and three priorities of focus were chosen: Mental Health and Addiction; Chronic disease, i.e. obesity; and Infant Mortality.
 These are the three (3) priorities from the previous CHIP.
-The final Sandusky County CHIP report will be issued in spring 2021.
+The final Sandusky County CHIP report was officially released on April 26, 2021.

 To read the Sandusky County Community Health Assessment, visit: